Functional Ownership through Fractional Uniqueness: One of a Kind: Uniqueness and Sharing

 The \textsc{Share} construct allows a guarantee of unique ownership to be discarded, though this means that memory must now once again be managed automatically just as with any other Granule values where ownership is not tracked.
 Any grade $r$ can be selected here, though the shared value must eventually be either discarded (requiring $\SYSTEMsym{0} \sqsubseteq r$) or fully consumed via pattern matching.

-The \textsc{Clone} construct makes a \emph{deep copy} of the value $\SYSTEMnt{t_{{\mathrm{1}}}}$, where we take a value that does not necessarily have a unique owner and make a unique copy of it; we take ownership of the copy, binding it the scope of $\SYSTEMnt{t_{{\mathrm{2}}}}$.
-We can guarantee uniqueness since this is now the only reference that exists to the newly copied value.
-We must update any identifiers along the way, however, to ensure that this is genuinely understood as a separate value to the original, in case other references still exist.
-This is mediated by existential types, where all identifiers $\overline{ \SYSTEMnt{id} }$ used in typing $\SYSTEMnt{t_{{\mathrm{1}}}}$ are bound under an existential quantifier (the predicate $\mathsf{cloneable} ( \SYSTEMnt{A} )$ ensures the value is of a resource type---such as a reference---or a product of resources).
+The \textsc{Clone} construct makes a \emph{deep copy} of the value $\SYSTEMnt{t_{{\mathrm{1}}}}$, where we take a value that does not have an owner and make a unique copy of it; we take ownership of the copy, binding it the scope of $\SYSTEMnt{t_{{\mathrm{2}}}}$.
+We can guarantee uniqueness since this is now the only reference that exists to the copied value.
+We must update any identifiers along the way, however, to ensure that this is understood as a separate value to the original, in case other references still exist.
+This is mediated by existential types, where all identifiers $\overline{ \SYSTEMnt{id} }$ used in typing $\SYSTEMnt{t_{{\mathrm{1}}}}$ are bound under an existential quantifier.

+Note, however, that cloning requires some additional conditions for soundness.
+The predicate $\mathsf{cloneable} ( \SYSTEMnt{A} )$ ensures the value is of a resource type---such as a reference---or a product of resources.
+(The full definition of $\mathsf{cloneable}$ is presented in Section~\ref{sec:fractional}, where we discuss said resource types in more depth.)
+This is necessary to prevent values which do not come with identifiers from being managed via ownership, since once we introduce borrowing in Section~\ref{sec:fractional} this would lead to borrows of different values of the same type (such as two floating point numbers) being indistinguishable at the type level and thus interchangeable.
 The side-condition $\SYSTEMsym{1} \sqsubseteq r$ explains that we must be able to accommodate a usage of the input $\SYSTEMnt{t_{{\mathrm{1}}}}$ since $\textbf{clone}$ consumes the $\SYSTEMnt{t_{{\mathrm{1}}}}$ value once in copying it.

 Our implementation of these ideas in Granule follows the above typing.
 We recap the initial ownership example from Section~\ref{sec:key} here in our new extension of Granule using a data type \granin{Colour} which acts as an alias for a triple of type \granin{(Int, (Int, Int))}.